-In November 2018 Wellington Water was granted consent for the discharge of stormwater occasionally contaminated with wastewater into fresh or coastal water from the Wellington City Council (WCC), Porirua City Council (PCC), HCC and UHCC administered catchments.
+In November 2018 Wellington Water was granted consent for the discharge of stormwater occasionally contaminated with wastewater into fresh or coastal water from the WCC, Porirua City Council (PCC), Hutt City Council (HCC) and Upper Hutt City Council (UHCC) administered catchments.
 The stormwater consent is known as the Stage 1 stormwater consent and authorises the discharge of stormwater but also authorises wastewater network overflows to the stormwater network, which eventually reached freshwater or coastal water.

-The stormwater consent only authorises the wastewater network overflows that discharge via the stormwater network.
+The Stage 1 stormwater consent only authorises the wastewater network overflows that discharge via the stormwater network.
 It does not cover any discharges from the wastewater network.

 During preparation of this consent application and following discussions with GWRC staff, Wellington Water decided to include all wet weather wastewater network overflows, including those via the stormwater network, in this current application.
-Consequently, all the wet weather overflows from the wastewater network to the stormwater networks covered by the stormwater network discharge consent that are located in the Hutt Valley and Wainuiomata catchments are included in this application.
+Consequently, all the wet weather overflows from the wastewater network to the stormwater networks covered by the stormwater network discharge consent that are located in the Wellington wastewater network catchment are included in this application.